kbknapp/docli-rs/README.md

 ### Linux / OSX

-If you are on Arch linux, you can install from the AUR via the `docli-git` (requires a nightly Rust compiler) or `docli-bin` package.
+If you are on Arch linux, you can install from the AUR via the `docli-git` (requires a nightly Rust compiler).
 Otherwise you can try one of the pre-compiled binaries:

 #### Linux x86_64